 Taxes in the United States can be confusing!
-Outside the United States, 36 other countries use a return-free filing system, where tax authorities provide pre-filled tax forms to their citizens.
-Inside the United States, we’re left with a huge list of potential forms to fill out for our federal income taxes.
-Not to mention a complex system of deductions that can leave us worrying if we’ve paid too much or accidentally paid too little and risk penalties down the line.
+Outside the U.S., 36 other countries use a return-free filing system, where tax authorities provide pre-filled tax forms to their citizens.
+But here, we’re left with a huge list of potential forms to fill out — not to mention a complex system of deductions that can leave us worrying if we’ve paid too much or accidentally paid too little.

 The complexity of the U.S. tax system has led to a large and booming industry of tax service professionals — an estimated $12.6 billion industry in 2022 — that has been growing each year.